 Feature Matrix

-A comprehensive head-to-head comparison of collaboration capabilities, AI features, enterprise functionality, and integrations between Confluence and Notion.
+A comprehensive feature-by-feature comparison of Confluence and Notion across documentation capabilities, AI features, collaboration, enterprise security, and integrations.

 | Feature |